How to Use Bubble Wrap When Packing for a Move

 Extra Tip – Use Bubble Wrap to Protect Wine Glasses

 Wine glasses are extremely delicate and have thin stems.
 Take care of the stems first!
 Bundle each one with bubble wrap along the entire stem length.
 Afterward, tape the protected stem and add protective paper inside the bowl of the wine glass.
 The final bit is to add another layer of protective paper over the entire glass.
 This type of wrapping will take some time, but everything you do now will keep them safe until you start unloading and spare you some moving stress.
 Bonus tip: store them inside compartmented wine glass boxes.

 Moving China Plates – How to Wrap Them

 A layer of packing paper won’t suffice when packing a china cabinet.
 You need bubble wrap as well.
 After you protect each delicate item with paper, add another layer of bubble wrap over it – get the small-sized ones.
 After that, tape the protective material in place and arrange the plates on their side in the box, do not stack them.
 And that is how to properly pack dishes for moving.

 Taking Care of Vases before Moving

 Your vases are among the extra fragile items as well – crystal, ceramic, or porcelain ones – they all fall into the same category.
 The first line of protection should be the packing paper, then roll the whole surface of the vase with a layer of bubble wrap until you have it fully covered.
 In the end, seal with duct tape.
 Be careful where you place your vases.
-If you pick the best-sized boxes there won’t be extra room inside, but if you don’t make sure you fill it with cushioning materials – they should not have space to move inside the box.
+If you pick the best-sized boxes and find high-quality packing materials for moving, there won’t be extra room inside, but if you don’t make sure you fill it with cushioning materials – they should not have space to move inside the box.

 One of the Common Questions Is How to Pack Electronics